Mental Health Information, Psychotherapy and Counselling

 Welcome.
-I provide pychotherapy and counselling in private practice.
+I provide psychotherapy and counselling in private practice.
 I work with people who are experiencing anxiety, OCD, depression, trauma and PTSD, grief, relationship difficulties, panic attacks, stress, burnout, sleep difficulties, low self-esteem, and other mental health concerns.

 Therapy should be about you: your situation, your values, your communication patterns, and the changes that may help you live with more clarity and freedom.
 My work draws on psychodynamic psychotherapy, CBT, integrative approaches, and Communication-Focused Therapy.